 this will output the following in an EST timezone.

 Tchilas Zman Kiddush Levana 3 Days: Jan 21, 1969 at 06:06:29 EST Tchilas Zman Kiddush Levana 7 Days: Jan 25, 1969 at 06:06:29 EST Sof Zman Kiddush Levana Between Moldos: Feb 02, 1969 at 00:28:31 EST Sof Zman Kiddush Levana 15 Days: Feb 02, 1969 at 06:06:29 EST

 Kiddush Levana Times During Daylight Hours

 As you can see, all of these times are at night (After tzais 72 and prior to Alos 72 minutes in Montreal).
 Many times, these calculations will result in times that are during daylight hours when Kidush Levana can’t be said.
 When using the API and calculating the time for the tchilas zman kiddush levana and the time is during daylight hours, the earliest time should be tzais the following night.
-When the calculated time of sof zman kiddush levana is during daylight hours, the time posted should be alos on the previous night.
+When the calculated time of sof zman kiddush levana is during daylight hours, the time posted should be alos on that morning.
 The API may at some point support a method of automatically calculating this.